-When you are considering what the best grass seeds are for overseeding your lawn, in your particular area, consider the temperatures and rainfall you receive.
+When you are considering what the best grass seed is for overseeding your lawn in your particular area, consider the temperatures and rainfall you receive.
 Also, remember to take note of where you want to plant them in your garden.
-You should also take note of how quickly the grass grows, how much time you can afford to spend managing your lawn and the look you are going for.
+You should also take note of how quickly the grass grows, how much time you can afford to spend managing your lawn, and the look you are going for.

 When you choose the best grass seed for overseeding in Minnesota, price is also a factor.
 Take care that you don’t go for a cheaper option if it’s not an appropriate grass for your area, or it is actually an inferior grass.
 Make sure that what you buy is actually the variety you are paying for.

 Kentucky Bluegrass is a good option for grass seed for overseeding in Minnesota.
 It is a cool-temperature grass and can tolerate lower temperatures than most other grasses.
 It makes an attractive, dense lawn but needs quite a lot of maintenance, meaning regular watering and fertilizing.

 You will also have to apply pesticides quite regularly.
 Kentucky bluegrass is very hardy in winter and can repair itself very well, which makes it an attractive grass for areas that are quite busy.
 It needs direct sunlight to grow and will not grow well in the shade.